- In-Service Continuing Education Program (Rule 28)

-Every year each officer must complete 24 hours of training, of which a minimum of 12 hours must be in the area of perishable skills (arrest control, driving, and firearms), with at least one hour in each perishable skill category.
+Every year, each Peace Officer must complete 24 hours of training, of which a minimum of 12 hours must be in the area of perishable skills (arrest control, driving, and firearms), with at least one hour in each perishable skill category.

 In July 2015, C.R.S.
 24-31-315 was created by House Bill 15-1287 to mandate in-service training requirements for Colorado peace officers.
-Every POST certified full-time, part-time, and reserve peace officer employed by a Colorado law enforcement agency is required to train in Proper Holds and Restraints, Anti-Bias training, Community Policing / Community Partnership training and De-Escalation training.
+Every POST certified full-time, part-time, and reserve peace officer employed by a Colorado law enforcement agency is required to train in Proper Holds and Restraints, Anti-Bias training, Community Policing / Community Partnership training, De-Escalation training, and Missing and Murdered Indigenous Relatives (MMIR).
 The trainings must be completed at least once every five years.
 For full details about this mandate, please see the C.R.S.
 24-31-315 Training & Resource Guide page.

 Officers who completed a Colorado Basic Academy that began after March 1, 2009 received DNA training in the academy and meet statutory requirements.
 Provisional (out-of-state) officers are required to complete the DNA training.